loreanvictor/callbag-jsx/docs/md/install.md

 <br>

-> Though its not recommended, you CAN use `callbag-jsx` without JSX, and you would not need a transpiler as well.
-> [Read this entry](/jsx) to learn more about using `callbag-jsx` without JSX.
+👉 It is recommended to configure your transpiler on a project level instead of including per-file configs.
+Here are how sample configurations would look like with popular build tools:

 <br>

-👉 It is recommended to configure your transpiler on a project level instead of including per-file configs.

-When using Babel, configure JSX as follows:
+### Babel

 ```json | .babelrc
 {